-Information security controls are techniques and procedures used to reduce the likelihood that security-related threats will result in unauthorized disclosure or possession of information, loss of integrity of systems and/or data, and disruption of availability and/or accessibility of systems
+Information security controls are techniques and procedures used to reduce the likelihood that security-related threats will result in unauthorized disclosure or possession of information, loss of integrity of systems and/or data, and disruption of availability and/or accessibility of systems.

-1205 of integrity of systems and/or data, and disruption of availability and/or accessibility of systems.
 Numerous sophisticated security control mechanisms exist today, examples of which are passwords used to log on to systems and file permissions.

 Passwords are commonly used to authenticate authorized user access to a medical device.
-They can also be used to grant permissions to the type of access the user can have within the medical
+They can also be used to grant permissions to the type of access the user can have within the medical device.

-1210 device.
 For example passwords can differentiate between the access rights for the clinical user and the administrative user.
 They may also differentiate between the hospital biomedical engineer access and the access available to the manufacturer.
 Given the significance of what different levels of access to a medical device can mean from the point of view of confidentiality, integrity, and safety, it is clear that password/authentication vulnerabilities in a medical device are a very important security concern.

 Password/authentication vulnerabilities are deficiencies in a product's access design.
 Such design deficiencies have the potential to deny access to authorized users or to provide access to unauthorized users.
-A few examples47 of these vulnerabilities include:
+A few examples48 of these vulnerabilities include: